aklivity/zilla-plus-aws-templates/amazon-msk/cdk/secure-private-access/README.md

   --output table
 ```

-Optionally override the assumed role (RoleName) to use for Zilla Plus via `cdk.json`, under `zilla-plus` `roleName`.
+Optionally override the assumed role (RoleName) for Zilla Plus via `cdk.json`, in the `zilla-plus` `roleName` variable.

 ### `securityGroups`: Zilla Plus EC2 Instance Security Groups

 > Default: (generated)

 By default the deployment creates the Zilla Plus Security Group with the necessary ports to be open.
-If you prefer, you can specify your own security group by setting `securityGroups` context variable in your `cdk.json` under `zilla-plus` object.
+If you prefer, you can specify your own security group instead.

 List all security groups: